 ARIIS – Alliance for Research and Innovation in Health Industries – www.ariis.fr

-With the backing of the French Federation of Health Industries (FEFIS) which federates the twelve French health industry associations, ARIIS counts about fifty member companies.
+With the backing of the French Federation of Health Industries (FEFIS) which federates the ten French health industry associations, ARIIS counts about forty members companies.

 As Aviesan’s privileged contact, ARIIS interacts with all stakeholders, training, informing and favoring dialogue and partnerships between scientists in research and innovation in order to: